 During the inpatient portion of the bone marrow transplantation process, children stay in the Immunocompromised (ICS) Unit, which is equipped with highly sophisticated air filtering and environmental monitoring systems.

-Service provided under the direction of Primary Children's Medical Center.
+Service provided under the direction of Primary Children's Hospital.
 Physicians are faculty of the University of Utah School of Medicine.

 Bone marrow transplantation is part of the Hematology / Oncology / Transplant Services at Primary Children's: